 When a caretaker relative included in the BG is participating in a strike on the last day of the benefit month, that individual is ineligible and should be sanctioned.
-A recoupment is required for any month in which benefits were received and a parent or

-A recoupment is required for any month in which benefits were received and a parent of individual participated in a strike on the last day of the benefit month.
+A recoupment is required for any month in which benefits were received and a parent or individual participated in a strike on the last day of the benefit month.